nwfsc-math-bio/NWCTrends/README.md

 library(NWCTrends)
 NWCTrends_report()
 ```
 You will be asked to select a data file.
-If you do not have data, navigate to one of the .csv files in the `demofiles` folder.
+If you do not have data, navigate to one of the .csv or .RData files in the `demofiles` folder.

 Type `?NWCTrends` for instructions for analyzing a data set.
-The data must be .csv or .xls (eventually) or RData from prior fit.
-Figures will be saved in the **doc/figures/ESU_figures** folder.
+The data must be .csv file.
+Figures will be saved in the **NWCTrends_output** folder.
+The default output is a html file.
+You can also select Word and PDF.

-The **doc/tex** files folder are some wrappers that are used to make the tables that go into the ESU reports.
-Don't delete.
-They call the tex files made by create_reports.R for the tables.

-The file `esu_report.Rmd` is the file that makes the report.
-Don't delete.

 ## References